sethadam1/essential-mac-apps/README.md

 ### [Deluge](https://deluge-torrent.org/)🔓
 A lightweight, cross-platform BitTorrent client that offers a clean interface and powerful features including plugin support, web interface, and daemon mode for remote management.

-Deluge is not the most modern looking, or even attractive, but unlike other popular apps, it has some great features, such as multiple watch folders with multiple target destinations.
+Deluge is not the most modern-looking app, nor is it even very attractive, but unlike other popular apps, it has some great features, such as multiple watch folders with multiple target destinations.
 Plus it's rock solid.

 ### [Downie](https://software.charliemonroe.net/downie/)💰
 A simple yet powerful video downloader that supports over 1,200 sites including YouTube, Vimeo, and social media platforms, with automatic quality detection and batch downloads.